-You can use POROSTM cation exchangers with most additives such as urea, ethylene glycol, and nonionic or anionic detergents.
+You can use POROS[TM] HQ and PI media with most additives such as urea, ethylene glycol and nonionic or cationic detergents.

-Avoid cationic detergents, because they bind tightly to the packing.
+Avoid anionic detergents, because they bind tightly to the packing.

-Adding up to 30% alcohol or acetonitrile can be useful for peptides or small proteins that may not be fully soluble or that bind by mixed ionic/ hydrophobic interactions in 100% aqueous eluents.
+Adding up to 30% alcohol or acetonitrile can be a very useful technique for peptides or small proteins that may not be fully soluble or that bind by mixed ionic/hydrophobic interactions in 100% aqueous eluents.